hwpoison/llama-server-chat-terminal-client/README.md

 - **sprompt (prompt name)** Load and set custom prompt in runtime from prompt.json.

 #### 💂About the chat guards:
 The chat guards adds the prompt template tokens into stop words array.
-Also all the posible variations for the actors chat tags.

 #### 🖋️About OpenAI Completion style
 With this mode, chat tags are not supported also messages preffix.
 The chat template is choiced by the server based on built in model specifications.